ampotos/dynStruct/todo/future_work.md

        For program who deal directly with mmap.

-#wrap brk syscall to handle old fashion allocator:
+#wrap brk syscall to handle old style allocator:

        Same reason as the last one